MicrosoftDocs/azure-docs/DevCenter/Shared/Chunks/crossplat-cmd-tools.md

 #How to use the Windows Azure Command-Line Tools for Mac and Linux

 This guide describes how to use the Windows Azure Command-Line Tools for Mac and Linux to create and manage services in Windows Azure.
-The scenarios covered include **installing the tools**, **importing your publishing settings**, **creating and managing Windows Azure Websites**, and **creating and managing Windows Azure Virtual Machines**.
+The scenarios covered include **installing the tools**, **importing your publishing settings**, **creating and managing Windows Azure Web Sites**, and **creating and managing Windows Azure Virtual Machines**.
 For comprehensive reference documentation, see [Windows Azure command-line tool for Mac and Linux Documentation][reference-docs].

 ##Table of contents
 * [What are the Windows Azure Command-Line Tools for Mac and Linux](#Overview)